warpdotgreen/monitoring/README.md

 # warp.green Validator Monitoring

-This is a helper tool to monitor validators of the [warp.green bridge](https://warp.green).
-It checks if validators relay events and sign messages.
-It starts a local webserver for querying the current status of a validator, which can be added to any monitoring or alert service (BetterStack, etc.).
+This is a helper tool for monitoring validators of the [warp.green bridge](https://warp.green).
+It checks whether validators are relaying events and signing messages, and it runs a local webserver for querying the current status of a validator.
+This allows it to be added to any monitoring or alert service, such as BetterStack.

 Note: This tool only compares events between validators by connecting to each validators relay, it does not follow the blockchain and does not know if a validator is actually part of the bridge.
+It won't detect if all validators fail.

 ## Getting Started